dy/spect/README.md

 ```

 You may wonder what's the difference with [jQuery](https://jquery.com/)?
-In `spect` selector results are dynamic, so that it doesn't matter when the code is executed or if there are matching elements the DOM. _For any elements ever attached to the DOM, matching the selectors, `spect` runs the described handler, called **aspect**._
+`spect` treats selector dynamically, so that it doesn't matter when the code is executed or if there are matching elements the DOM. _For any elements matching the selector, ever attached to the DOM, `spect` runs the described handler function, called **aspect**._

+---

 ### `mount(() => () => {})`